How Long Can a Combi Boiler Flue be [update 2022]

 What to consider before choosing flue shape

-· Round flue: The flue which is round in size is called round flue.
-Round flue is a modern type of flue which work with 22mm pipe, according to the new regulation.
+· Round flue: The flue which is round in size is called a round flue.
+The round flue is a modern type of flue which work with 22mm pipe, according to the new regulation.

 · Square flue: Old types of flue.
 Square shaped flues are called square flue.
 Installation cost is a little higher than round shaped ones.

-· Home area: Fix the output of flue according to your total home are.
+· Home area: Fix the output of flue according to your total home area.

 Your home infrastructure will play a vital role to fix your Combi boiler flue length.

-Why do you need to know about a flue
+Why do you need to know about a boiler flue?

 Heating engineers will advice which is the best boiler and flue for your needs.